-In all cases, investigations that result in a finding of more likely than not that a violation of the Sexual Misconduct Policy occurred will lead to the initiation of disciplinary procedures against the accused individual.
-Compliance with the South Texas College of Law Houston Sexual Misconduct Policy is a condition of student enrollment and faculty and staff employment.
-Any student or employee of South Texas College of Law Houston found to be in violation of this policy shall be subject to disciplinary action up to and including expulsion or termination of employment following an on-campus disciplinary procedure.
-The College may implement protective measures following the report of domestic violence, dating violence, sexual assault and/or stalking which may include some or all of the following actions: "No Trespass" directives, academic, transportation and working accommodations, if reasonably available.
+In cases where an investigation and any resulting hearing demonstrates, based on a preponderance of the evidence, that a violation of the Equal Opportunity, Harassment, Nondiscrimination, and Nonacademic Misconduct Policy occurred will lead to the initiation of disciplinary procedures against the accused individual.
+Compliance with this policy is a condition of student enrollment and faculty and staff employment.
+Any student or employee of South Texas College of Law Houston found to be in violation of this policy shall be subject to disciplinary action up to and including expulsion or termination of employment following the applicable disciplinary procedures outlined in the policy.
+The law school may implement protective measures following the report of domestic violence, dating violence, sexual assault, or stalking which may include some or all of the following actions: "No Trespass" directives, academic, transportation and working accommodations, if reasonably available.
 For students, sexual assault, domestic violence, dating violence, and stalking are violations of the Student Conduct Code.
 Employees who violate this policy will be subject to discipline, up to and including termination of employment.
 Sexual assault, domestic violence, dating violence, and stalking are criminal acts which also may subject the perpetrator to criminal and civil penalties under federal and state law.

 The Title IX Coordinator will determine whether interim interventions and protective measure should be implemented, and, if so, take steps to implement those protective measures as soon as possible.
-Examples of interim protective measures include, but are not limited to: an order of no contact, residence hall relocation, adjustment of course schedules, a leave of absence, or reassignment to a different supervisor or position.
-These remedies may be applied to one, both, or multiple parties involved.
-Violations of the Title IX Coordinator's directives and/or protective measures will constitute related violations that may lead to additional disciplinary action.
+Examples of interim protective measures include but are not limited to an order of no contact, adjustment of course schedules, a leave of absence, or reassignment to a different supervisor or position.
+These remedies may be applied to one, both, and/or multiple parties involved.
+Violations of the Title IX Coordinator's directives or protective measures will constitute related violations that may lead to additional disciplinary action.
 Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by South Texas College of Law Houston.